yuribodo/cripto-management/README.md

 ## Conclusion

+Crypto Management simplifies the process of tracking your cryptocurrency investments, providing you with real-time insights into your portfolio's performance.
+Whether you're monitoring gains or minimizing losses, our platform gives you the tools to stay on top of the fast-paced crypto market.
+Start managing your assets with confidence and take control of your financial future.

 ---

-If you find any bugs or have a feature request, please open an issue on [GitHub](https://github.com/gabrielkrapp/full-stack-template/issues).
+If you find any bugs or have a feature request, please open an issue on [GitHub](https://github.com/yuribodo/cripto-management/issues).

 **Made with ❤️ by [Mario Mota](https://github.com/yuribodo)**.